 I have wondered to myself what happens to my games if steam shuts down?
 This is a perplexing question because I have spent hundreds of dollars on my game collection, and there are many times when companies that seemed they would last forever have died or been bought out.

-The short of it is you do not own any digital product you are more leasing the product from the company and they can pull your license for any reason.
-They can also pull your access to your account for any reason as well and have.
+The short of it is you do not own any digital product you are more or less leasing the product from the company and they can pull your license for any reason.
+They can also pull your access to your account for any reason as well and have done this to people.
 Lets dive down into how much you really own your games and why I miss the days of only physical media.

-The official statement states that if Steam were to be closing shop then they would release patches for their games so they could work without the Steam platform.
+The official statement of Steam is if they were to close shop then they would release patches for their games so they could work without the Steam platform.

 This happened to a gamer named Gimperial one day he tried to log into his Steam account and had no luck.
 More importantly he had no warning or information from Steam about this.
 When they finally responded to him they told him he had violated their terms of service and his account was permanently suspended.